usdoj-crt/beta-ada/_pages/_topics/mobility-devices.md

 - Crutches
 - Braces

-## Other Power-Driven Mobility Devices
+## Other Powered Options

-An “other power-driven mobility device” (OPDMD) is any mobility device powered by batteries, fuel, or other engines that may be used by people with disabilities to get around.
-OPDMDs include:
+Other options include any mobility device powered by batteries, fuel, or other engines that may be used by people with disabilities to get around.
+These include:

 - Golf carts
-- Electronic personal assistance mobility devices (EPAMDs) such as Segways®
+- Electronic personal assistance mobility devices such as Segways®
 - Other devices designed to operate in areas without defined public routes, such as all-terrain vehicles (ATVs)

+{% details How the ADA regulations refer to golf carts, ATVs, and other powered options %}
+In the ADA regulations, other powered options are referred to as <i>other power-driven mobility devices</i>, or <i>OPDMDs</i>.
+{% enddetails %}

 ### Factors to Consider

-Businesses and government facilities must consider the following factors when deciding whether an OPDMD can be used:
+Businesses and government facilities must consider the following factors when deciding whether another powered option can be used:

 - Type, size, weight, dimensions and speed of the device
 - Pedestrian traffic in the facility